 By Khaled Diab

-Donald Trump's announcement on Jerusalem changes nothing on the ground but everything on the horizon.
+Donald Trump's decision to move the US embassy in Israel to Jerusalem changes nothing on the ground but everything on the horizon.
 It is the final death certificate of the peace process.
 Now it's time for something completely different.

 Saturday 9 December 2017

 Donald Trump has recognised Jerusalem as the capital of Israel and pledged to move the American embassy in Israel from Tel Aviv to Jerusalem.